3a1/Zodiak/README.md

 - **ESP** (GDI kernel drawing without hooks)

 ## Usage
 Since this cheat is a kernel driver, you'll need to load it.
-I recommend using kdmapper as it doesn't require test mode.
-If you prefer, you can also load it in test mode.
+I recommend using [kdmapper](https://github.com/TheCruZ/kdmapper) as it very easy to use.
+If you prefer, you can also load it just in test mode.
 Check out [USAGE.md](USAGE.md) for detailed instruction.

 ### Default Keybinds